-Performance reviews are an essential component of many organizations’ human resource management processes.
+Performance reviews are essential in any workplace.
 They provide employees with feedback on their performance, help identify opportunities for improvement, and inform decision-making around promotions, bonuses, and, in some cases, terminations.

 But performance reviews are not immune to bias; when left unchecked, bias can lead to unfair and inaccurate evaluations that can negatively impact both employee and employer.